 You will find some good folks at St. Andrew Lutheran Church.
 You will also find the good gifts of God.
 We've started seeing them everywhere - the amazing gifts of Jesus that we gather around in worship - the gifts God sends with us to share in our homes, workplaces, and community - and sometimes we can even see each other as gifts from God!
+People from Canyon Lake, New Braunfels, Spring Branch, Bulverde, Blanco, and beyond make up our church family.
+We would love to know you, too.

 We are a church that walks by faith, trusting God's promise in the gospel and knowing that we exist by and for the proclamation of this gospel word.
 We proclaim Jesus Christ crucified and raised from the dead for the life of the world.
 As the apostle Paul wrote (Romans 1:16-17), and we echo in our Constitution (2.02), we are not ashamed of this gospel ministry because it is God’s power for saving all people who trust the God who makes these promises.
 “We are to fear and love God, so, that we do not despise preaching or God’s word, but instead keep that word holy and gladly hear it and learn it” (Small Catechism).
 God’s word, specifically God’s promise in Jesus Christ, creates this liberated, confident and generous faith.
 God gives the Holy Spirit who uses gospel proclamation – in preaching and sacraments, in forgiveness and in healing conversations – to create and sustain this faith.
 As a Lutheran church, we give central place to this gospel message in our ministry.